Placemaking: 600 Block Public Plaza

 Uncertain Future

-This public area has great potential of becoming the ONLY inviting public place on Santa Cruz Avenue between El Camino and University Avenue.
+• This area has the great potential of becoming the ONLY inviting public place on Santa Cruz Avenue between El Camino and University Avenue.

 .